chinapedia/wikipedia.abstract.en/Page/Hipparchus.md

 Star catalog

-Hipparchus_by_Raphael.jpg's _The School of Athens_ (c.
+'s _The School of Athens_ (c.
 1510)]] Late in his career (possibly about 135 ) Hipparchus compiled his star catalog, the original of which does not survive.
 He also constructed a celestial globe depicting the constellations, based on his observations.
 His interest in the fixed stars may have been inspired by the observation of a supernova (according to Pliny), or by his discovery of precession, according to Ptolemy, who says that Hipparchus could not reconcile his data with earlier observations made by Timocharis and Aristillus.
 For more information see Discovery of precession.
 In Raphael's painting _The School of Athens_, Hipparchus is depicted holding his celestial globe, as the representative figure for astronomy.[37]

 Previously, Eudoxus of Cnidus in the 4th century  had described the stars and constellations in two books called _Phaenomena_ and _Entropon_.
 Aratus wrote a poem called _Phaenomena_ or _Arateia_ based on Eudoxus's work.
 Hipparchus wrote a commentary on the _Arateia_ – his only preserved work – which contains many stellar positions and times for rising, culmination, and setting of the constellations, and these are likely to have been based on his own measurements.